all-contributors/cli/other/MAINTAINING.md

 As a maintainer, you're fine to make your branches on the main repo or on your own fork.
 Either way is fine.

-When we receive a pull request, a GitHub Actions build is kicked off automatically (see the `.github/` directory for what runs in the CI pipeline).
+When we receive a pull request, a Circle CI build is kicked off automatically (see the `.circleci/` directory for what runs in the CI pipeline).
 We avoid merging anything that breaks the CI pipeline.

 Please review PRs and focus on the code rather than the individual.
 You never know when this is